YohannesDK/WeekDo/README.md

 # WeekDo
-Scheduler for each weak, with to do effect!
+Scheduler for each weak, with todo effect!
 Each sunday i will make my weakly schedule!

 ## What do we need?
     * Backend: Python